JingyunLiang/CVPR-2017-Abstracts-Collection/CVPR2017_Abstract_Collection.md

 # CVPR 2017 Abstracts Collection
 _Collection of CVPR 2017, including titles, links, authors, abstracts and my own comments.
 Created by Michael Liang, NUDT.
-Note that ** and <  > are my own comments._
+Note that ** and Comment<  > are my own comments._

 ## Machine Learning 1